seanturner/draft-turner-thecurve25519function/draft-turner-thecurve25519function.md

 This is done to preserve compatibility with point formats which reserve the sign bit for use in other protocols and increase resistance to implementation fingerprinting.
-Implementations MUST also reduce the received number mod p.
+Implementations MUST reject numbers in the range [2^255-19, 2^255-1], inclusive.

 Let X denote the projection map from a point (x,y) on E, to x, extended so that X of the point at infinity is zero.
 X is surjective onto GF(p) if the y coordinate takes on values in GF(p) and in a quadratic extension of GF(p).